1 December 2021

 In June 2016, the Commission adopted its European Agenda for the Collaborative Economy, clarifying the concept of platform work and providing guidance on the employment status of platform workers.
-The European Pillar of Social Rights, officially proclaimed in November 2017, aims to address some of the policy challenges associated with new forms of employment, including platform work.
-As part of the Pillar’s roll-out initiatives, in June 2019 the European Parliament and Council announced the new Directive 2019/1152 on transparent and predictable working conditions, which also covers platform work.
+As part of the European Pillar of Social Rights, the Directive 2019/1152 on transparent and predictable working conditions also covers platform work.
 In November 2019, the Council also adopted the Recommendation on access to social protection for workers and the self-employed, including reference to platform workers.

-New EU regulations on platform-to-business relations entered into force in July 2019.
-The new rules aim to create a fair, transparent and predictable business environment for smaller businesses and traders when using online platforms.
-The EU also set up a dedicated Online Platform Observatory to monitor the evolution of the market and the effective implementation of these rules.
+The 2019 EU regulations on platform-to-business relations aim to create a fair, transparent and predictable business environment for smaller businesses and traders when using online platforms.

 - European Commission: Collaborative economy